-The Figureworks competition is organized and governed by a dedicated group of board members and volunteers.
+Figureworks is organized and governed by a dedicated group of board members and volunteers.
 We are always looking for more volunteers

 Mark Stephenson, President

-Mark is a visual and electronic artist based in Ottawa Canada.
-Artworks include figurative drawings and paintings as well as social installation projects that incorporate audience participation and a wider variety of media.
+Mark is a visual artist and designer based in Ottawa Canada.
+His artworks include figurative drawings and paintings as well as social installation projects that incorporate audience participation and a wider variety of media.
 Sometimes his art is a combination of both.

 Mark is a former board member for Arts Network Ottawa (formerly the AOE Arts Council) and is the Chief Designer at PageCloud.

 Bryan has a broad background of achievement in leadership across operational, training and administrative environments in National Defence, private sector corporations and charities.